lonycell/grafana.v7/docs/sources/packages_api/runtime/datasourcewithbackend.md

 ## DataSourceWithBackend class

-Extend this class to implement a data source plugin that is depending on the Grafana backend API.
+Extend this class to implement a data source plugin that is depending on the ThingSPIN backend API.

 <b>Signature</b>